 As for extended power outages or when a freezer is unplugged during a long distance move, freezer foods will usually stay frozen for more than a day.
 How long depends on several factors, such as your home's temperature, whether foods are soft or hard frozen and how full the freezer is.
 It's not unusual for freezer foods to stay frozen for up to three days in a chest freezer that is three-quarters full.

-A freezer that is mostly empty will not provide as much protection to keep foods frozen and the quality of insulation in the freezer walls, will also affect how long foods will stay frozen when the freezer is unplugged.
+A freezer that is mostly empty will not provide as much protection to keep foods frozen.
+The quality of insulation in the freezer walls will also affect how long foods will stay frozen when the freezer is unplugged.

 A generator can come in handy during a power outage, to keep some essential appliances going.
 Keep in mind that generators have limitations as to what they can keep running, so you may have to make priority decisions as to heating, cooling and/or refrigerator or freezer hook-up.
 Gas-fueled generators should be operated outdoors only, connecting to an appliance via an appropriately-rated and UL certified extension cord.

 If storing freezer foods elsewhere is not an option, you will have to decide which foods should be cooked/processed first in order to reduce food waste as much as possible.
 Frozen fruits could be processed into jams, jellies or preserves and home canned to enjoy later.

 Though texture and color are not always the best when vegetables have been frozen before canning, this may also be a viable option.
 Cook meats, fish and poultry that cannot immediately be consumed.
 These can be either kept refrigerated for a couple of days or be once again frozen, once they have been cooked.